AlexFL1188/Student_Registration_GUI/README.md

 	-create button in GUI for action *Completed by Alexander Reimer* -create method to remove selected course from the current student instance courseCollection Object *Completed by Alexander Reimer & Eric Thompson*

-**- allow student to see required materials for the courses they are registered**
+**- allow student to see required materials for the courses they are registered** *Completed by Eric Thompson*

 	-create button in GUI for action